 Meet Moody McCarthy, a Comedian from Syracuse, NY, who has been performing comedy for over 25 years and has made 8 network TV appearances—most recently on Conan (TBS).
 After performing in the Syracuse region for 6 years, Moody took his comic career to New York City where he now regularly performs stand-up at some of the best comedy clubs in the world.

-Moody has experience performing at many different types of events including country clubs, corporate events, virtual events, and more.
+Moody has experience performing at many different types of events including country clubs, corporate events, and more.
 Over the last year, he has adjusted where and how he performs to successfully execute virtual comedy shows and, as a result, grow his craft and business.
-We checked in with Moody to learn more about his success with virtual events and how he’s preparing for safe events in 2021.
+We checked in with Moody to find out how he got started and learn about his success with virtual events.
 Keep reading to see what he had to say!

-Learn more about Moody McCarthy and how he is finding success with virtual comedy shows.
+Learn more about Moody McCarthy and how he finds success with virtual comedy shows.

 Tell us a little bit about yourself, what you do, and how you got started!